 Tungamah Football Netball Club looks poised to become the first PDFNL south-east division club to possibly break away from the competition.

-A meeting between PDFNL officials and AFL Goulburn Murray will also be held this Thursday to find a way forward.
+A meeting between PDFNL officials and AFL Goulburn Murray will also be held this Thursday to help find a way forward.